KILTprotocol/sdk-js/packages/kilt-did/README.md

 import Kilt from '@kiltprotocol/sdk-js' import { BlockchainUtils } from '@kiltprotocol/chain-helpers'
+import {
+  DefaultResolver,
+  DemoKeystore,
+  DidUtils,
+  SigningAlgorithms
-import { DemoKeystore, DidUtils, SigningAlgorithms } from '@kiltprotocol/did'
+} from '@kiltprotocol/did'
 import { KeyRelationship } from '@kiltprotocol/types'

 // Initialise connection to a KILT blockchain node.